 When enabled, this option uses the Windows shell to delete files directly to the Recycle Bin.
 Please note the following limitations:

 oCannot handle extremely long paths (those exceeding 255 characters in length).
-This is a limitation of the Windows shell.
+This is a limitation of the shell in Windows Vista and earlier.

 oOperations are subject to configuration of the system Windows Recycle Bin, including available space.
 When the Recycle Bin fills up, the oldest entries are (permanently) removed.
 Configure your system Recycle Bin appropriately.